 Seer Medical is a research-driven medical technology company with a mission to empower people to take better control of their health.

-What article will you be reviewing?
+What is the article you are reviewing?

 What is the article about?